Marriage

 Have faith that Allah will guide you to what's best for your spiritual and worldly life.

-When you reach "hadha al-amr" in the dua, you might say: "marriage with [person's name]" or "accepting this marriage proposal" or "marrying someone with these specific qualities."
+When you reach "hadha al-amr" in the dua, say: "marriage with [person's name]" or "accepting this marriage proposal."

 Constant reliance on Allah's guidance deepens your trust and connection with the Creator.

-Surrendering decisions to Allah's wisdom provides peace of mind and reduces stress about uncertain outcomes.
+Surrendering decisions to Allah's wisdom provides peace of mind and reduces stress.

-Waiting for Allah's guidance teaches patience and helps you avoid hasty decisions.
+Waiting for Allah's guidance teaches patience and helps avoid hasty decisions.

 Decisions made through Istikhara often lead to blessed outcomes and divine favor.